binchensun/personal-website/content/authors/mallory_wickline/_index.md

 ---
 # Display name
-title: Anshika Singh
+title: Mallory Wickline
-weight: 80
+weight: 90

 # Username (this should match the folder name)
 authors:
-- anshika_singh
+- mallory_wickline

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Graduate Student (Advisor - Chen)
+role: Graduate Student (Advisor - Yu/Chen)

 # Organizations/Affiliations
 organizations: